phalcon/blog/_posts/2019-03-31-phalcon-v4-0-0-alpha4-released.md

 to install the new extension.
 Detailed installation instructions can be found in our [documentation page](https://docs.phalcon.io/4.0/en/installation).

 ### Thank you
 Once again a huge thank you to all of our contributors!
 You guys have helped us a lot.
 You can help us even more by installing this version and testing it.
 If you find bugs, please report them in our [Github Issues](https://github.com/phalcon/cphalcon/issues) page.
-Alternatively you can always join us in our [Discord server](https://phalcon.link/discord) or our [Forum](https://phalcon.link/forum).
+Alternatively you can always join us in our [Discord server](https://phalcon.io/discord) or our [Forum](https://phalcon.io/forum).

-<3 Phalcon Team